lithops-cloud/lithops/docs/source/compute_config/k8s_v2_job.md

-# Kubernetes v2 (batch/job)
+# Kubernetes RabbitMQ (batch/job)

-**Lithops for Kubernetes (Lithops K8s)** introduces an innovative architectural approach for deploying and executing functions within a Kubernetes environment.
-This version is designed to maximize resource utilization and performance by creating a dedicated pod for each cluster node, streamlining function execution through a single RabbitMQ invocation, and implementing various internal optimizations.

-With this enhanced architecture, users can harness significantly improved parallelism and resource efficiency, making it easier to leverage the full computational capabilities of their Kubernetes cluster.
+**Lithops for Kubernetes RabbitMQ (Lithops K8s-r)** introduces an innovative architectural approach for deploying and executing functions within a Kubernetes environment.
+This version is designed to maximize resource utilization and performance, providing users with an efficient and streamlined way to harness the full computational capabilities of their Kubernetes cluster.

+Lithops K8s RabbitMQ serves as an **experimental backend** that aims to accelerate parallel programming workflows.
+By leveraging this cutting-edge technology, users can take advantage of several key benefits over the previous version of Lithops:

+### Advantages of Lithops K8s

+* **Improved Cold Start Time:** Lithops K8s-r offers a significant enhancement in cold start time, effectively reducing the delay before your functions start executing.
+This improvement can lead to quicker response times and increased overall efficiency.

+* **Warm Start Capability:** Unlike K8s predecessor, Lithops K8s RabbitMQ introduces the ability to perform warm starts.
+This means that previously executed functions can be cached and reused, further reducing execution time and resource utilization.

+* **Efficient Function Invocation:** With Lithops K8s-r, you can execute multiple functions with just a single RabbitMQ invocation.
+This optimization minimizes overhead and simplifies the process of invoking functions, making your applications more responsive and resource-efficient.

+* **Accelerated Parallel Programming:** Lithops K8s-r is specifically designed to accelerate parallel programming tasks.
+It maximizes resource utilization by creating dedicated pods for each cluster node, allowing for parallel execution of functions across the Kubernetes cluster.
+This approach results in improved parallelism and resource efficiency, enabling you to make the most of your cluster's computational capabilities.

 ## Configuration